 Counsellors may work with families and the youth with the aim of assisting them in strengthening the family unit and working to resolve underlying issues that lead to conflict.

-The values and principles of Restorative Justice provide a constructive and meaningful response to crime and conflict by creating opportunities for accountability, understanding and healing.
-The process provides the victims an opportunity to share how the incident affected them.
-Restorative Justice also allows the youth who have caused harm to take responsibility for their actions and be actively involved in repairing the harm.
+Restorative Justice provides a constructive and meaningful response to crime and conflict involving youth by creating opportunities for accountability, understanding and healing outside of the criminal justice system.
+The process provides victims an opportunity to share how an incident has affected them and allows the youth offender involved to take responsibility for their actions, to be held accountable and to be actively involved in repairing harm they caused.

-For more information about Youth Services please call 604-646-9955.
-Youth Services hours of operation are Monday to Friday 8:30-4:30 pm and evening appointments are available upon request.
+For more information about Youth Services and Restorative Justice programs in Burnaby please call 604-646-9955.
+Youth Services’ hours of operation are Monday to Friday 8:30-4:30 pm.
+Evening and weekend appointments are available upon request.

 - Date modified: